 Some advisors may specialize in helping clients navigate the financial challenges of a divorce, while others focus on getting their clients retirement ready.
 Advisors who cater to high-net-worth individuals and their families may offer a suite of family office services that includes comprehensive wealth management services in addition to various administrative services such as bill paying.

-5. What Types of Clients Do You Specialize In Serving?
+Question #5: What Types of Clients Do You Specialize in Serving?

 It’s also helpful to ask whether an advisor specializes in working with any one type of client.
 Some financial advisors work exclusively with wealthy individuals and their families.
 Others may work specifically with business owners or people in a certain professional fields, such as doctors or university employees.
 Choosing an advisor who works with clients whose situations are similar to yours means they’ll be better equipped to offer the type of guidance and advice you need.